-SSE participated in climate debates on the The result of the engagement was an fringe of COP27 in Egypt in November 2022.
+SSE participated in climate debates on the fringe of COP27 in Egypt in November 2022.
 SSE's objective in its attendance was to further the case for net zero through the practical demonstration and example of its investments in low-carbon infrastructure in the UK, Ireland and beyond.